-City of Colusa conducting Income Survey in coming weeks
+City of Colusa conducting income survey in coming weeks

 Survey results will be collected via mail or in-person through door to door visits and all of the information gathered will remain confidential and anonymous.

-“A community is considered ‘Extremely Low-Income’ if 60 percent of the citizens make less than the LMI rate and ‘Very Low Income’ if they make 50 percent or less,” read the release.
-“Generally, traunches of specific funding open up if a jurisdiction qualifies as Very Low Income.
+“A community is considered ‘extremely low-income’ if 60 percent of the citizens make less than the LMI rate and ‘very low income’ if they make 50 percent or less,” the release said.
+“Generally, traunches of specific funding open up if a jurisdiction qualifies as very low income.
 Currently, Colusa’s LMI rate issued by the American Census Survey is 47.7 percent with a margin of error of +/- 6.2 percent.
-This means that Colusa’s true LMI rate could actually be as high as 53.9 percent or as low as 41.5 percent.
+This means that Colusa’s true LMI rate could actually be as high as 53.9 percent or as low as 41.5 percent.”